SimonBarak/blog/_documents/pavel-rychetsky-en.md

 I&nbsp;mentioned “information obesity” which is&nbsp;just the opposite to&nbsp;the former communist “information diet”.
 Today, information is&nbsp;everywhere: in&nbsp;cellphones, on&nbsp;monitors, videos; it&nbsp;is filtered, personalized, there is&nbsp;so much of&nbsp;it that we&nbsp;are no&nbsp;longer able to&nbsp;absorb it.
 With the onset of&nbsp;the Internet and its news platforms the traditional journalism started to&nbsp;be fragmented.
 This fragmentation also concerns media information – a&nbsp;distinction between reporting and commentaries fades away.
 And so, information mixes up&nbsp;with opinion, conviction with indignation, and facts with sentiments.
 Bloggers and commentators mostly do&nbsp;not care about facts at&nbsp;all.

 Zygmunt Bauman wrote a&nbsp;book twelve years ago on&nbsp;“liquid modernity” which is&nbsp;an outstanding reflection on&nbsp;our modernity.
 This liquidity moves to&nbsp;media modernity which must be&nbsp;mainly colorful, brief, with catchy headlines, and immediately accessible.
 I&nbsp;ask therefore, and I&nbsp;am sure I&nbsp;am not alone here, how can we&nbsp;insert such a&nbsp;complex construct of&nbsp;the right to&nbsp;a fair trial in&nbsp;this condensed form?
-And I&nbsp;will pose a&nbsp;second, perhaps heretical, question: Does the information consumer care at&nbsp;all?
+And I&nbsp;will pose a&nbsp;second, perhaps heretical, question: Does the consumer of information care at&nbsp;all?

 I&nbsp;would like to&nbsp;outline several observations from the Constitutional Court practice.
 I&nbsp;hope they will be&nbsp;informative and to&nbsp;the point.